skyrandomlab/audiolab.github.io/index.md

 ## Welcome to My Audio Lab

-The labs are personal works done in Audio Computing Lab given by [Paris Smaragdis](https://paris.cs.illinois.edu/).
+The labs are personal works done in Audio Computing Lab instructed by [Paris Smaragdis](https://paris.cs.illinois.edu/).

 An app demo (powered by Flask and WebRTC) extended from the works: https://randomlab.herokuapp.com/book/audiolab